-About one in five Washington community college students were homeless last year
+About 1 in 5 Washington community-college students were homeless last year

 Nearly 70% of parenting students, and 72% of those who were in foster care said they’d experienced housing insecurity.
 These students also had higher-than-average rates of food insecurity.

-Since its start five years ago, the study has attempted to fill in gaps where nationwide data collection efforts come up short.
+Since its start five years ago, the study has attempted to fill in gaps where nationwide data-collection efforts come up short.
 The U.S. Department of Education doesn’t compile such data but plans to this fall, said Sara Goldrick-Rab, who founded the Hope Center.

 Washington lawmakers took a stab at addressing students’ basic needs last legislative session in what Goldrick-Rab called a “remarkable” series of bills.
-Lawmakers signed off on a law that offers free or partial tuition to the state’s two- and four-year public schools through a new grant called the Washington College Grant.
+Lawmakers signed off on legislation that offers free or partial tuition to the state’s two- and four-year public schools through the Washington College Grant.
 Legislators also approved $548,000 for a pilot program to study homelessness at four community colleges and created a grant for college students who need emergency housing or other assistance.

 “We have not usually seen legislatures go at it from many angles,” Goldrick-Rab said.
 “That stood out.”